 59. Declaration of results and reports by the Commission

-- (1) The Commission shall, as soon as practicable after the election, ascertain, declare in writing under its seal and publish in the Gazette, the results of the election in each constituency. - (2) The Commission shall, as soon as practicable after each general election, produce a detailed report on the conduct of the election and submit it to the Minister who shall in turn present it before Parliament.
+(1) The Commission shall, after the election, ascertain, declare in writing under its seal and publish, the result of the election in each constituency within forty eight hours after the close of polling.